elvonking/image-process-api/README.md

-This is my first submission for the image processing api in the udacity full stack javascript developer nanodegree.
+This is an image processing api that can be used to change the size of an image.
 Existing image file names are the default images provided in the project challenge.

 ##### You can edit the filename parameter to confirm that the api works for the following images: